angelpinheiro/bikenance-app/README.md

 ### Backend Server

-The Bikenance backend server comprises the following components and technologies:
+The Bikenance backend server comprises the following technologies:

 - Language: Kotlin
 - Framework: Ktor, a flexible and asynchronous web framework for building server applications.